LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

          symbols.
 ======== =======================================================================

 Note that there is no ``-neq`` operator or other negated operators.
 It is necessary to use a ``-not`` query to omit records from the found set instead.
 For example, to find records where the field "first_name" is not "Joe" the following search terms must be used: ``-not, -op='eq', 'first_name'='Joe'``

+.. is this paragraph still accurate?

 The ``-rx`` operator can be used to pass a raw FileMaker search expression as a query.
 This allows the use of any of the FileMaker search symbols.
 See the